ShaoZhang0115/shaozhang_home_page/_pages/about.md

 Shao ZHANG is currently a Ph.D. candidate at Shanghai Jiao Tong University, supervised by [Prof. Ying WEN](https://yingwen.io/) and [Prof. Xinbing WANG](https://www.cs.sjtu.edu.cn/~wang-xb/).

-From 2023 to 2024, Shao was a visiting student at Northeastern University [HAI Lab](https://hailab.io/) under the supervision of [Prof. Dakuo WANG](https://www.dakuowang.com/).
+From 2023 to 2024, Shao was a visiting student at Northeastern University, Boston Campus.
 Shao obtained her MSc in Multimedia and Entertainment Technology (Game Development stream) from [School of Design, The Hong Kong Polytechnic University](https://www.sd.polyu.edu.hk/en/) in 2020.
 Before that, Shao earned her B.Eng. in Industrial Design from [School of Design, Hunan University](http://design.hnu.edu.cn/) in 2019.
 During her undergraduate study, she was a member of [XiaoLab](http://xiaolab.net/) and was supervised by [Prof. Sheng XIAO](http://xiaolab.net/) and [Prof. Beibei ZHAN](http://ylsy.hnu.edu.cn/info/1353/9629.htm).

 Shao's research interests include **Human-AI Collaboration** and **Multi-agent System**.